msgProc: Drag & Drop

 Property Type Description

-types string[] Array of available data types in the drag operation (e.g., ['text/plain', 'Files']).
+types string[] Available data types in the drag operation (e.g., ['text/plain', 'Files']).
 Use this to determine what kind of content is being dragged before the drop occurs.
 See Common Type Values

 Message Parameters